 Suspension of membership if fees have not been paid

-Any member which has not paid its fee within the delay defined in the Rulebook is automatically suspended and charged for any other cost, including legal costs, borne by the Association. resulting from such delay The Board, may waive by a majority of its voting members who are present or represented at the meeting such a suspension based on individual circumstances.
+Any member which has not paid its fee within the delay defined in the Rulebook is automatically suspended and charged for any other cost, including legal costs, borne by the Association resulting from such delay. the Board may waive by a majority of its voting members who are present or represented at the meeting such a suspension based on individual circumstances.

 The suspension shall remain as long as the fees, as well as any other cost, including legal cost, borne by the Association as a result of the delay have not been fully paid to the Association.